joycel-github/finance-agent-adk/README.md

 ## Usage

 1. Access the web interface at `http://localhost:8080`
-2. Send the query you would like (e.g. analyze microsoft)
+2. Select the type of analysis you want to perform
-3. Read the report from the chat interface or stored PDF version
+3. Enter the stock symbol or other relevant information
+4. Review the generated analysis and recommendations

 ## Development